greencoder/neptune/README.md

 @daily cd <code directory> && tail -1000 log.txt > log.tmp && mv log.tmp log.txt
 ```

+# Safeguards #

+Running software that controls water valves has risk; you wouldn't want to get into a situation where a valve is started and the software does not turn it off.

+A number of safeguards have been written to mitigate this risk.
+See the [safeguards documentation](docs/safeguards/md) for important details.

 # Feedback #

 I welcome any feedback or advice you are willing to offer.
 You can use the issues tab in Github or reach out to me at snewman18 [at gmail dot com].